Decoder-Kumaran/Python-Module---1/Datatypes-Boolean Expression Evaluation.md

 ## Result:

-Thus, The Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False` is verified.
+Thus, The Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False` was executed successfully.